readmeio/render_exporter/README.md

 npm run watch
 ```

+### Bearer auth

+If `AUTH_BEARER_TOKEN` is set, the exporter will require the token in an
+Authorization header to server `/metrics`

 ### Basic auth

-If both the `AUTH_USERNAME` and `AUTH_PASSWORD` variabeles are present, the
+If both the `AUTH_USERNAME` and `AUTH_PASSWORD` variabeles are present, and
-exporter will require basic authentication to serve `/metrics`.
+bearer auth is not enabled, the exporter will require basic authentication to
+serve `/metrics`.

 If either is absent or empty, it will serve unencrypted.